-The following Goals and Actions are recommended based on the current conditions in the Town of Enfield as described above
+The following Goals and Actions are recommended based on the current conditions in the Town of Enfield as described above.

-GOAL AC ACTIONS Decrease risk managemen Explore a proposal for an increase in length of term for Highway Superintendent, Town Supervisor, Town Clerk Town resource Audit Town finances every five years as turnover increases risk of malfeasance lc.
+GOAL ACTIONS Decrease risk to management of 1a.
+Explore a proposal for an increase in length of term for Highway Superintendent, Town Supervisor, Town Clerk Town resources 1b.
+Audit Town finances every five years as turnover increases risk of malfeasance 1c.
 Update Town policies bi-annually to reflect new State laws and changes in municipal practice; including Site Plan Review, Road Use Agreement, Personnel Handbook, and others as they become necessary 1d.
-Promote and enhance transparency and documentation of Town business le.
-Increase training opportunities for governing board members 1f.
+Promote and enhance transparency and documentation of Town business 1e.
+Increase training opportunities for governing board member 1f.
 Consider increasing the frequency of official Town Board meetings to accommodate the amount of new and existing business the board is responsible for 2.
-Increase publi lic safety 2a.
-Maintain the Emergency Management Plan in cooperationwith Tompkins County and New York State 2b.
+Increase public safety 2a.
+Maintain the Emergency Management Plan in cooperation with Tompkins County and New York State 2b.
 Encourage the installation of a law enforcement satellite office within the Town of Enfield 2c.
 Ensure that emergency service providers are equipped and trained to respond safely and effectively to local emergencies 2d.
 Educate the community regarding current and emerging public health issues and resources 3.
-Address hazo ard 3a.
-Develop a Floodplain Management plan or ordinance for the protection of homes and property of residents S 3b.
-Develop an Emergency Management Plan to protect the lives and property of residents the event of a community emergency

-Identify community resources such as equipment, skillsets, and other resources residents may be willing to contribute in
+Address hazard mitigation 3a.
+Develop a Floodplain Management plan or ordinance for the protection of homes and property of residents 3b.
+Develop an Emergency Management Plan to protect the lives and property of residents 3c.
+Identify community resources such as equipment, skillsets, and other resources residents may be willing to contribute in the event of a community emergency